-This year Nagra celebrates its 70 year anniversary.
+In 2021, Nagra celebrated its 70 year anniversary.
 Founded in the pursuit of excellence in sound recording and sound reproduction, Nagra has a rich history of producing some of the world’s best analog recording and playback devices.
-This year Nagra adds to this remarkable legacy of products with the introduction of its first turntable and tonearm system.
+Nagra now added to this remarkable legacy of products with the introduction of its first turntable and tonearm system.

 The heart of the Reference Anniversary turntable is its motor drive system.
 For some time, it has been recognized that multi-motor drive systems enhance the speed stability of a turntable’s rotating platter.
 The Reference Anniversary turntable employs dual high precision, Swiss made, decoupled, brushless DC motors.
 This arrangement optimizes both torque and speed accuracy.
 This massive motor drive system weighs 11.2 kg/24.6 lb.
 Expect additional details once the patent process is underway.

 In addition to the innovative two motor system, the turntable features a well thought out technology for absolute speed calibration.
 An accelerometer monitors the floating chassis to ensure that it is absolutely stable otherwise calibration does not take place.
 Calibration is done over a 20 second window during which time the platter’s speed is precisely calibrated during actual playback (stylus in groove).
 During this 20 second cycle the platter’s speed is compared with a high precision quartz reference.
 Any deviation from this absolute speed reference is corrected accordingly.
 An easy to read, distinctly Nagra Modulometer on the turntable’s front control panel makes calibration (and pitch control) simple.
 During listening no active speed control is employed.
 While listening, the motors are only running in a closed loop mode.
 By eliminating active speed control the “cogging” and associated ill effects on image stability generated by such active systems is avoided.